cea-hpc/wi4mpi/doc/source/developer_guide.rst

 without any compilation protocol and any concern about the ABI (Preload version).
 WI4MPI can also be seen as a dedicated MPI implementation;
-This time, the application is compiled against the wi4mpi library (libmpi.so) whith the dedicated wrapper (mpicc,mpif90...) meant for that purpose, and can be run under any other MPI implementation (Interface Version).
+This time, the application is compiled against the wi4mpi library (libmpi.so) with the dedicated wrapper (mpicc,mpif90...) meant for that purpose, and can be run under any other MPI implementation (Interface Version).